mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Other major changes

-Apart from Realm SDK being written in Kotlin language, it is fundamentally little different from JAVA SDK in a few ways:
+Apart from Realm Kotlin SDK being written in Kotlin language, it is fundamentally little different from the JAVA SDK in a few ways:

 - **Frozen by default**: All objects are now frozen.
 Unlike live objects, frozen objects do not automatically update after the database writes.
 You can still access live objects within a write